Inspect your query pipeline and rules

 Query pipeline filter rules define the scope of the search results displayed to your users.

-If a query pipeline contains filter rules, we recommend that you review its configuration and test several entries in a search interface to ensure that the rules work as expected.
+If a query pipeline contains filter rules, review its configuration and test several entries in a search interface to ensure that the rules work as expected.

 Filters, by themselves, don’t prevent the exposure of filtered content.
 We strongly advise against creating a source whose content is accessible to everyone and using a pipeline filter to exclude sensitive information.
 In the following cases, sensitive content from a source whose content is accessible to everyone could be exposed: